Lord, it belongs not to my care

 His way made for me

 We enter the Kingdom of God through Jesus, the only door (John 10:7-11).
-And on the way, He asks far less of me than He Himself gave for me.
-But that doesn’t mean that He demand everything.
+And on the way, He asks far less of me than He Himself gave for us.
+But that doesn’t mean that He doesn’t demand everything.
 He bids me to come and die — to trade all this world has to offer (not much, really, by comparison) for citizenship in His Kingdom and fellowship in His family (Matthew 16:24-26).

 this is eternal life, that they know you, the only true God, and Jesus Christ whom you have sent.
 (John 17:3)